telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/how-to/regexp-validation.md

 # Create Custom RegExp-Based Validation

-The [validation types](/api/javascript/spreadsheet/range#methods-validation) of the Kendo UI Spreadsheet do not directly support RegExp-based rules.
+The [validation types](/api/javascript/spreadsheet/range#methods-validation) of the Spreadsheet do not directly support RegExp-based rules.

-To work around this issue, it is possible to use a `custom` validation type that allows you to pass any formula.
+To work around this issue, use a `custom` validation type that allows you to pass any formula.
 The validation will pass when the formula returns a non-false value.

-Though the built-in functions do not include a RegExp-matching function, a custom function is easy to be created.
+Though the built-in functions do not include a RegExp-matching function, a custom function is easy to create.
 For more information, refer to the article on [defining custom functions]({% slug custom_functions_spreadsheet_widget %}).

 ###### Example